Cognitive Behavioural Therapy (CBT)

 2. Short-term effectiveness: CBT is known for its efficiency as a brief treatment, often resulting in noticeable improvements within five to 20 sessions.

-3. Addressing diverse maladaptive behaviors: CBT effectively targets various problematic behaviors.
+3. Addressing diverse maladaptive behaviours: CBT effectively targets various problematic behaviours.

 4. Affordability: Compared to other therapies, CBT is often more cost-effective.